silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 [XOR]: {{ site.baseurl }}/part2/security/#going-binary

 Once you're done perusing your assembly code, press <kbd>Ctrl</kbd>+<kbd>X</kbd>
 to exit `nano`.
+If you want to check your work again:

+    # md5sum sevn.s
+    bedeba8cdfade20ece6a3e37da749435  sevn.s

 Getting your assembly to run is a little more involved than it was for your machine code.
 You see, the CPU _only_ understands machine code, so we need to translate our assembly back into machine code before we can run it.
 This is a two stage process.
 First we turn our assembly into an "object file" using the `as` command (short for **as**semble):

     # as -o sevn.o sevn.s